Back To Search Results

 Enhancing Healthcare Team Outcomes

-The 2018 sepsis guidelines from the Surviving Sepsis Campaign have suggested the initiation of treatment with crystalloid fluids.
-However, they do not make recommendations regarding which fluid should is the best choice.
-According to their recommendations, fluids should be aggressively administered at a rate of 30 ml/kg in the first hour in a setting of hypotension or a lactate concentration greater than 4 mmol/L.[11][9] [Level 2]
+The 2018 sepsis guidelines from the Surviving Sepsis Campaign have suggested initiating treatment with crystalloid fluids.
+However, they do not recommend which fluid is the best choice.
+According to their recommendations, fluids should be aggressively administered at 30 mL/kg in the first hour in a setting of hypotension or a lactate concentration greater than 4 mmol/L.[21][15]

 References